Tito Jackson: Solo work and other projects

-On September 16, 2022, Jackson took the stage at Ground Zero Blues Club in Biloxi, Mississippi together with Kenny Neal.
+On September 16, 2022, Tito took the stage at Ground Zero Blues Club in Biloxi, Mississippi together with Kenny Neal.
 This was their second show from their "Straight From The Heart Tour".
 First show was on August 27 at Winston-Salem Fairgrounds Annex in Winston-Salem, North Carolina.Third show was on September 23, in Bogalusa, Louisiana at the Bogalusa Blues and Heritage Festival.

-On March 17, 2023, Jackson teamed up with Brazilian artist Natalia Damini bringing the Motown and the early Jacksons feel back with a new song "Attitude", and a music video.
+On March 17, 2023, Tito teamed up with Brazilian artist Natalia Damini bringing the Motown and the early Jacksons feel back with a new song "Attitude", and a music video.
 This collaboration came to be because Jackson's long time friend Charve the Don is also Damini's manager.